naqslab/naqs_devices/docs/doc_build.rst

 The general structure is to use the `autosummary <https://www.sphinx-doc.org/en/master/usage/extensions/autosummary.html>`_ extension to read source code docstrings to automatically build the function/class reference documentation for each device.
 Hand-written ReStructedText files (`quick syntax guide <https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html>`_) are then used to provide high-level documentation that imports the auto-generated documentation.
-A makefile is provided to run the correct ``apidoc`` and ``sphinx-build`` commands.
+A makefile is provided to run the correct ``sphinx-build`` commands.

 Sphinx Environment